-Life insurance policies are frequently purchased to provide financial security for surviving loved ones if a family breadwinner passes away.
+Life insurance policies are frequently purchased to provide financial security for surviving loved ones when a family breadwinner passes away.
 Because life insurance proceeds may be a fundamental part of an estate plan, the delay or denial of a death benefit can be financially devastating for family members.
 This blog provides answers to frequently asked questions we receive about life insurance claim-related issues.

-Will an innocent mistake or omission in the application for insurance result in a denial of the claim?
+Can an innocent mistake or omission in the application for insurance result in a denial of the claim?

 You can reach Miami Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].